 It costs $30 per vehicle to enter the park and that pass is valid for one week.

 Or, you can purchase the America the Beautiful Annual National Park Pass for $80 (like me!).
-I think this is a solid option if you plan on visiting more than three National Parks in one year.
+I think this is a solid option if you plan to visit three or more National Parks in one year.
 Pinnacles National Park is the second park where I used my pass, the first was Joshua Tree National Park.
-Now I just need one more park visit to break even – any suggestions on which one it should be?!

 What to Wear to Pinnacles National Park